-On 28 October 2015, the Board of Directors of Taaleri Plc decided on an equity-based incentive system for key persons in the Group.
-Under the incentive programme, key persons received synthetic options and any bonus will be paid in cash in 2019-2020.
-Bonuses paid under the incentive programme correspond at the time of granting to a maximum of approximately 800,000 options based on the price increase of Taaleri Plc's shares, including the portion paid in cash.
-On the basis of the 2015 synthetic option right programme, Garantia personnel have been granted 110,000 new rights based on the increase in share price, including the portion paid in cash.
-The number of synthetic options in circulation was 40,000 at the end of the financial period for Garantia's personnel.
-The costs accumulated in the Taaleri Group 2019 financial statements (IFRS) from the options granted to Garantia's personnel were EUR 226,887.19.
+On 28 October 2015, the Board of Directors of Taaleri Plc decided on an equity-based incentive programme for key persons in the Group.
+Under the incentive programme, key persons were granted synthetic options connected to the Taaleri Plc share.
+The reward generated in the incentive programme based on synthetic options is paid in cash.
+A total of 110,000 synthetic options were granted to Garantia's personnel.
+The incentive programme became due for payment and the options lapsed on 31 December 2020.
+The costs accumulated in the Taaleri Group financial statements (IFRS) from the options granted to Garantia's personnel were EUR 0.00 for the 2020 financial year and cumulatively they are EUR 226,887.19.

 On 30 October 2017, the Board of Directors of Taaleri Plc decided on an incentive programme for key persons in the Group.
-The programme consists of three three-year earnings periods: 1 November 2017-31 October 2020, 1 November 2018-31 October 2021 and 1 November 2019-31 October 2022.
-The Board decides on the earnings criteria applied in the programme and the goals for set for each criterion at the beginning of an earnings period.
-In the 2017-2020 earnings period, the target group of the programme includes approximately 10 key persons, including the members of the Group Executive Team, and in the 2018-2021 earnings period the target group includes 11 key persons.
+The programme consists of three three-year earnings periods: 1 November 2017 - 31 October 2020, 1 November 2018 - 31 October 2021 and 1 November 2019 - 31 October 2022.
+The Board decides on the earnings criteria applied in the programme and the goals set for each criterion at the beginning of an earnings period.
+In the 2017-2020 earnings period, the target group of the programme included approximately 10 key persons.
+In the 2018-2021 earnings period, the target group of the programme includes 11 key persons, and in the 2019-2022 earnings period the target group includes 19 persons.
 The possible bonus paid under the programme for the earnings period is based on the compound earnings of Taaleri Plc's share.
-The total bonuses paid for the 2017-2020 earnings period correspond to the value of no more than 180,000 Taaleri Plc shares, for the 2018-2021 earnings period no more than 240,000 Taaleri Plc shares, and for the 2019-2022 earnings period no more than 225,000 Taaleri Plc shares, including the portion paid in cash.
-A total of 117,300 shares have been allocated to Garantia personnel, of which 62,400 shares were in circulation at the end of the 2019 financial year.
-The bonuses are paid partly in company shares and partly in cash.
+The total bonuses paid for the 2017-2020 earnings period correspond to the value of no more than 180,000 Taaleri Plc shares, for the 2018-2021 earnings period no more than 240,000 shares, and for the 2019-2022 earnings period no more than 225,000 shares, including the portion paid in cash.
+A total of 117,300 shares have been allocated to Garantia personnel, of which 62,400 shares were in circulation at the end of the 2020 financial year.
+The bonuses generated on the basis of the programme are paid partly in company shares and partly in cash.
 The purpose of the cash portion is partly to cover the taxes and tax-like charges payable by key persons on the bonus.
-The costs accumulated in the Taaleri Group 2019 financial statements (IFRS) from the shares granted to Garantia's personnel were EUR 3,118.85.
+The costs accumulated in the Taaleri Group financial statements (IFRS) from the shares granted to Garantia's personnel were EUR 13,893.15 during the 2020 financial year and cumulatively they are EUR 17,012.00.